mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 Especially because you don’t have to learn any new math to work on graphs and trees.
 This is often the last section of CS math courses.
 * You may already know this material and if not, well you have graduated from self-study math and begun self-study algorithms!

-**Bonus
+**Bonus**
 ===============================
-* Be able to convert (even if it takes a bit) between binary and decimal numbers.
+* Be able to convert (even if it takes a little while) between binary and decimal numbers.
-    * I am not sure how much this counts as math but we should all be able to do it.
+    * This is at worst just practicing how to multiply.
 ## Conclusion

 This list is meant to be manageable.
 I did not want to tell you to go pick up a high school trig book and work your way